michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.2.0 =
+- Fixed a bug in the `autocomplete` custom field type that the default post type slug was not set properly when the page that the field is displayed contains the `post_type` query key in the url.

 = 3.1.7 - 2014/0912 =
 - Added the `github` custom field type that displays GitHub buttons.